anupiyan/anupiyan.github.io/index.md

 ## (May you have long life...
 Greeting from Sri Lanka)

-Hi, I am Anupiya (yes, a Three syllables name ;) )
+I am Anupiya (අනුපිය) Nugaliyadde

-I am a Postdoctoral Research Fellow at Murdoch University, Western Australia.
+A Postdoctoral Research Fellow at Murdoch University, Western Australia.

 # Education
 PhD Title on Enhancing natural language understanding using meaning representation and deep learning (2020)